 I’ve been asked many times the meaning of the big painted numbers at the end of each airport runway.
 What do they mean?
+It's an interesting question, and one that's obviously important for pilots.
 First, a few factoids before I explain:

 Every public use and military airfield on the face of the earth has (or should have) runway designations permanently painted at each runway end.

 English is the universal language of aviation, and runway designations are displayed via the same numeric system (Arabic) as used in the United States and Canada.

 Runways are aligned predominantly to take advantage of prevailing winds.
 Therefore, many large airports have a wide range of runway configurations to accommodate changes in seasonal wind directions.